pcm720/OSDMenu/mbr/README.md

 - `arg` — custom argument to pass to the ELF file.
 More than one `arg` lines are supported.
 - `skip_argv0` — if set to `1`, the target ELF will only receive argv built from `arg` lines (useful for running POPStarter).
 - `titleid` — will use this title ID for the history file and visual game ID
+- `nohistory` — if set to `1`, will disable writes to the history file while still showing game ID

 ### Embedded Neutrino GSM (eGSM)